Marco-Both/M396F-Replika/README.md

 # Specs

 This replica of a 386SX motherboard is based on the SARC RC2016A chipset.
 Supported are 386SX or CX486SLC 25/33/40 MHz CPUs.
 A socket for the optional 80387SX coprocessor is available.
 The RAM reaches from 512kb to 16MB.
 I recommend faster 60ns RAM.
+The manual, jumper settings and useful downloads can be found here https://theretroweb.com/motherboards/s/pcchips-m396f-ver.2.6#downloads

 # Images